 - 1.9.
-The Provider must ensure that all activities carried out pursuant to this Agreement will be documented in accordance with any requirements of The Authority and must provide such documentation as the Authority may request from time to time to ensure compliance. - 1.10.
-AEB Grant Agreements and Multiply contracts remain separate with different payment arrangements.
+The Learning Organisation must ensure that all activities carried out pursuant to this Agreement will be documented in accordance with any requirements of The Authority and must provide such documentation as the Authority may request from time to time to ensure compliance. - 1.10.
+Adult Skills Fund (ASF) Grant Agreements and Multiply contracts remain separate with different payment arrangements.
 If you hold both you cannot vire funds between the two.
 You are also not permitted to vire funds between your Authority Multiply and any other funding streams you receive.
 You can use other funding streams to compliment Authority funded Multiply if that improves the chances of the learner achieving. - 1.11.
-These rules do not apply to: - Apprenticeships - Traineeships - Advanced Learner Loans - ESF (UKSPF) education and training - Provision funded through the Governments Skills for Jobs response to the pandemic - Adult Education Budget (AEB) - 1.12.
+These rules do not apply to: - Apprenticeships - Advanced Learner Loans - ESF (UKSPF) education and training - Provision funded through the Governments Skills for Jobs response to the pandemic - Adult Skills Fund (ASF) - 1.12.
 This document forms part of the terms and conditions of funding and you must read them in conjunction with your contract.
-Providers must operate within the terms and conditions of the contract as well as with the ILR specification and any additional data requirements as set out within the contract schedules.
+Learning Organisations must operate within the terms and conditions of the contract as well as with the ILR specification and any additional data requirements as set out within the contract schedules.
 Failure to do so is a breach of your contract with us. - 1.13.
-The Multiply funding rates and rules will be regularly reviewed, and providers will be notified of any changes.
-Providers must have due regard to the Authority's priorities as informed by skills analyses of the Local Enterprise Partnership(s) and our Skills Advisory Network.
-These are set out in the Strategic Economic Plan as well as within any future Skills Strategy that may be published.
-Providers should read these core documents and familiarise themselves with our ambitions and priorities. - 1.14.
-All providers will use their best endeavours to work collaboratively, with the Authority and other providers, both across South Yorkshire and within each local area.
-The Authority expects all providers and their supply chains to enable high quality learner pathways, both at a local level and across South Yorkshire. - 1.15.
+The Multiply funding rates and rules will be regularly reviewed, and Learning Organisations will be notified of any changes.
+Learning Organisations must have due regard to the Authority's priorities as informed by skills analyses of the South Yorkshire Skills Advisory Board These are set out in the Strategic Economic Plan as well as within Skills Strategy recently published.
+Learning Organisations should read these core documents and familiarise themselves with our ambitions and priorities. - 1.14.
+All Learning Organisations will use their best endeavours to work collaboratively, with the Authority and other Learning Organisations, both across South Yorkshire and within each local area.
+The Authority expects all Learning Organisations and their supply chains to enable high quality learner pathways, both at a local level and across South Yorkshire. - 1.15.
 All information, including hyperlinks were correct when this document was published, and the Authority reserves the right to make changes to these rules.